linode/docs/docs/applications/containers/how-to-install-openvz-on-debian-9.md

         lsblk

-2. Check if "metadata_csum" is installed in any mounted disk partitions shown in step 1 (not including the SWAP partition).
+2. Check if "metadata_csum" is installed in any mounted disk partitions shown in Step 1 (not including the SWAP partition).
 Follow the format below for each partition, replacing `/dev/sda1` with the appropriate volume name.
 If the below command yields no output for mounted disk volumes, you may skip this section.

         dumpe2fs -h /dev/sda1 2>/dev/null | grep -e metadata_csum

-### Remove metadata_csum From Mounted Partitions
+### Remove Metadata_csum From Mounted Partitions

-1. Issue the commands below to add code to the `fsck` file.
+1. Issue the commands below to add code to the `fsck` file:

         echo "copy_exec /sbin/e2fsck" | sudo tee -a /usr/share/initramfs-tools/hooks/fsck
         echo "copy_exec /sbin/tune2fs" | sudo tee -a /usr/share/initramfs-tools/hooks/fsck

 2. Create a new file in the directory designated below and name it *tune*.
-Copy and paste the text below into this new file and save.
+Copy and paste the text below into this new file and save:

     {: .file}
     /etc/initramfs-tools/scripts/local-premount/tune